hcornelison/cooks/_components/white-cake-frosting.md

 - 6 Tablespoons Milk
 - 1/2 Cup Salted Butter
 - 3 3/4 Cups Powdered Sugar, sifted
-- 1 Teaspoon Almond Extract
+- 1 teaspoon Almond Extract

 directions:
 - Add milk and butter to a saucepan, bring to a boil.